quent1f/AI_tictactoe/README.md

 - Implemented Classes for players, Alpha-Beta pruning and cleaner files (headers, main...)
 - Complete game interface, Human VS Human, AI vs Human, AI vs AI

+TO DO

-- Have to look for heuristics
+- Have to look for different heuristics
+- Making a way to choose my heuristic in class AIPlayer so 2 heuristics can play against
+- Adding randomness
 - Checking if code is efficient and benchmark time execution with a lot of games